Ben Macdui

 Ben Macdui (Beinn MacDuibh, meaning "MacDuff's mountain") is the second-highest mountain in Scotland and all of the British Isles, after Ben Nevis, and the highest of the Cairngorm Mountains.
 The summit is 1309 m above sea level and it is classed as a Munro.
-Ben Macdui sits on the southwestern edge of the Cairngorm plateau, overlooking the Lairig Ghru pass to the west, and Loch Etchachan to the east.
+Ben Macdui is situated on the southwestern edge of the Cairngorm plateau, overlooking the Lairig Ghru pass to the west, and Loch Etchachan to the east.
 It lies on the boundary between the historic counties of Aberdeenshire and Banffshire.

 Before the production of accurate maps of Scotland in the 19th century, it was not known for certain that Ben Nevis was the highest point in Britain, and it was often thought that Ben Macdui might be higher.
 Following surveys of both peaks in 1846–47, Ben Nevis was confirmed as the higher.
 The summit of the mountain has a direction indicator erected in 1925 by the Cairngorm Club of Aberdeen in memory of former president Alexander Copland.
 The indicator shows the directions of the most noteworthy mountains that can be seen from the summit in clear weather.

 Snow patches have been known to persist at various locations on Ben Macdui, most notably Garbh Uisge Beag.
 The mountain is said to be haunted by the legendary Am Fear Liath Mòr (Big Grey Man).